History of agriculture in China: Since 1949

 In 1970, rice and other crops in Zhejiang were found to be contaminated by organic mercury compounds from chemical pesticides.
 A provincial ban resulted, with a national ban following in 1973.
 China banned DDT and BHC in 1983.

 In 1973, Chinese scientists developed high-yield hybrid rice and the country rapidly developed seed production and distribution systems to distribute new generations of seeds to millions of rural people.

+Academic Peter Ho writes that during the 1960s and 1970s, the effort to increase grain production through expanded agricultural acreage coincided with more conservation-focused mechanisms of rural development "in which animal husbandry, forestry, and agriculture were balanced out according to local conditions.

+During the 1970s, the use of synthetic fertilizer rapidly increased.

 By the late 1970s, years of China's "normal socialist agriculture" resulted in an increase in per capita staple crop production and had remedied most of the short-term ecological damage that had occurred during the Great Leap Forward.

 After more than twenty-five years of experience with communes, officials abolished these institutions, which they perceived as too bureaucratic and rigid to respond to the flexible requirements of agricultural production.
 Also, farm production incentives languished in the commune system.
 In 1978 China's leaders began a program of far-reaching agricultural reforms.
 These reforms, conducted under Deng Xiaoping, reorganized collective agriculture such that individual households gained considerable autonomy, and greatly enlarged the private agricultural sector.
 Townships and villages were organized, and new incentives were incorporated into contractual relationships tying farmers to economic cooperatives and businesses.
 By the end of the 1970s, China had achieved self-sufficiency in food.
 China reached a record high for domestic agricultural production in 1984.
 Although China's agricultural success is often attributed to the rural reforms of the 1980s, academic Hou Li contends that the advances during the 1960s and 1970s deserve more credit than they are often given.